HarvestingClouds/HarvestingClouds.github.io/README.md

 # HarvestingClouds.github.io
-Blogs and other information for everything related to Clouds, be it private or public
+Blogs and other information for everything related to Clouds, be it private or public.